DOWNLOAD FULL PDF

 One key way to flip the script is to underscore that the lack of effective enforcement of existing data protection and competition has contributed to the kind of market concentration we see across the AI stack and the business models that sustain this concentration.
 Allowing the current surveillance-based business models to proliferate has prevented alternative business models from emerging.
 Any diagnosis of Europe’s inability to compete in this paradigm must at least partially, then, fall upon the failure to adopt a sharp enforcement posture on unchecked commercial surveillance and on the consolidation of market position across the AI stack.

 This regulation-versus-innovation paradigm can also distract from the important question of what kinds of regulatory approaches and enforcement mechanisms will best be able to discipline and shape the market in the public interest.
-In fact, while the AI Act is routinely invoked to argue that regulation is too complex and burdensome, the A Act is mired in loopholes and exemptions in areas concerning direct harms to human life—for instance in domains relating to police, migration control, and security actors.54#ProtectNotSurveil, “Joint statement – A Dangerous Precedent: How the EU AI Act Fails Migrants and People on the Move,” March 13, 2024, https://www.accessnow.org/press-release/joint-statement-ai-act-fails-migrants-and-people-on-the-move.
+In fact, while the AI Act is routinely invoked to argue that regulation is too complex and burdensome, the AI Act is mired in loopholes and exemptions in areas concerning direct harms to human life—for instance in domains relating to police, migration control, and security actors.54#ProtectNotSurveil, “Joint statement – A Dangerous Precedent: How the EU AI Act Fails Migrants and People on the Move,” March 13, 2024, https://www.accessnow.org/press-release/joint-statement-ai-act-fails-migrants-and-people-on-the-move.
 The risk-based product safety approach that underlies the AI Act is not sufficient and sometimes even counterproductive when it comes to protecting people from fundamental rights violations and harm in many sensitive contexts.55European Center for Not-for-Profit Law, “ECNL, Liberties and European Civic Forum Put Forth an Analysis of the AI Act from the Rule of Law and Civic Space Perspectives,” April 3, 2024, https://ecnl.org/news/packed-loopholes-why-ai-act-fails-protect-civic-space-and-rule-law.56European Disability Forum, “EU’s AI Act Fails to Set Gold Standard for Human Rights,” April 3, 2024, https://www.edf-feph.org/publications/eus-ai-act-fails-to-set-gold-standard-for-human-rights.

 Europe’s Place in the World

-In what is perceived as an existential race for geopolitical influence and competitiveness vis-à-vis the US and China, and amid widespread fears of Europe’s subordination, Europe must not lose sight of the the many ways in which its policy orientation will shape the landscape of possibility, not just for the EU but also for the rest of the world.
+In what is perceived as an existential race for geopolitical influence and competitiveness vis-à-vis the US and China, and amid widespread fears of Europe’s subordination, Europe must not lose sight of the many ways in which its policy orientation will shape the landscape of possibility, not just for the EU but also for the rest of the world.

 Digital trade policy, and in particular requirements for maintaining low trade barriers for digital goods and services, often implying minimal or no regulation or conditionalities, can significantly shape the field of possibility when it comes to industrial policy.
 As Burcu Kilic argues in Chapter VIII, the EU’s digital trade policy has long taken a neoliberal approach; Draghi’s recommendations focusing on keeping low trade barriers to ensure continued access to the latest AI models and processors in the US is no exception.
 Primarily benefiting Big Tech, the EU’s neoliberal approach to trade has promoted tech-driven globalization while remaining largely disconnected from broader EU domestic policies and priorities (with the exception of privacy).
 In this paradigm, many industrial policy measures to shape the trajectory of tech development could be treated as trade barriers, preventing not just Europe, but also other regions and nations that Europe trades with, from adopting an ambitious industrial policy strategy that prioritizes people and the planet.
 A neoliberal trade agenda, Kilic argues, is simply incompatible with industrial policy.

 In her chapter, Francesca Bria urges Europe not to be purely inward-looking in its industrial policy orientation, even if it is motivated primarily by the desire for sovereignty, pointing to the possibilities for more global alliances motivated by challenging the current concentrations of power.
-While “the Brussels effect,”57Anu Bradford, The Brussels Effect: How the European Union Rules the World (New York: Oxford University Press, 2020), https://doi.org/10.1093/oso/9780190088583.001.0001. a process of unilateral regulatory globalization caused by the European Union, is ultimately unidirectional and has not always been positively received by the countries that are nudged to comply with European laws, Bria hopes that through a stronger emphasis on building alternatives, Europe can become a collaborator in sharing a fairer, digital future.
+While “the Brussels effect,”57Anu Bradford, The Brussels Effect: How the European Union Rules the World (New York: Oxford University Press, 2020), https://doi.org/10.1093/oso/9780190088583.001.0001. a process of unilateral regulatory globalization caused by the European Union, is ultimately unidirectional and has not always been positively received by the countries that are nudged to comply with European laws, Bria hopes that through a stronger emphasis on building alternatives, Europe can become a collaborator in sharing a fairer digital future.

 Conclusion